 - Electricity is generated at a place such as Wild Horse Wind & Solar Facility or Baker Dam.

 - Two high-voltage (115 kV) transmission lines carry energy across Agate Pass to reach the island's three substations.

 - Medium-voltage power is distributed from each substation through a series of distribution lines to more than 12,400 customers where they live, work and play.

 Being an island is one of the biggest challenges to reliability because there is no surrounding electric system to support the island's electric system infrastructure.
 There are two fundamental ways to increase reliability:

 - Eliminate the cause of the outage: The combination of high winds, winter storms and tall trees mean trees are the #1 cause of outages on the island.
-That's why we perform tree trimming every year, install tree wire on overhead lines so they can better withstand falling tree limbs, and have put 56% of the island's distribution lines underground (see map).
-While effective, undergrounding distribution lines is three to four times more expensive than overhead construction.
-An outage underground also takes several days or weeks to repair, compared to several hours for many non-storm overhead outages.
+That's why we perform tree trimming every year, install tree wire on overhead lines so they can better withstand falling tree limbs, and have put 56 percent of the island's distribution lines underground.
+While effective, undergrounding distribution lines is three to four times more expensive than overhead construction and is only pursued when the project fulfills a strict set of criteria.